dhiodhaha/5-am-club/README.md

 - 🔥 Current streak (consecutive weekdays)
 - 🔢 Total days present
 - 📅 First and last check-in dates

+## Message Presence Detection

+The bot watches the 5AM Club channel during the presence window (5:00-5:59 AM, Mon-Fri).
+When you send any message:

+1. Bot checks if you're already present today
+2. If not, records your presence
+3. Replies with a motivational quote and your streak

+**Example response:**
+> ✅ **username** is present!
+>
+> 🌅 The world belongs to those who wake up early!
+>
+> 🔥 Current streak: **5** days 🔥

 ## How Streaks Work